 In general, today’s hormonal IUDs have about a 1-2% risk of pregnancy for the sexually active woman in a 12-month period.
 However, this figure is only accurate with typical use, where IUDs are properly placed.
 If Kyleena slips, it won’t be able to distribute the same amount of hormones to the mucus of the cervix, which will make it easier for sperm to reach and fertilize eggs, thereby increasing the risk of pregnancy.5

-It is possible to have a non-ectopic pregnancy with an IUD device still inserted.
+It is possible to have a non-ectopic pregnancy with an intrauterine device still inserted.
 However, keeping the IUD in place risks miscarriage.
 Therefore, it’s likely that your doctor will recommend removal.

 Conceiving After Removal